 Worsening Of Narrow-Angle Glaucoma

 ANORO ELLIPTA should be used with caution in patients with narrow-angle glaucoma.
 Prescribers and patients should be alert for signs and symptoms of acute narrow-angle glaucoma (e.g., eye pain or discomfort, blurred vision, visual halos or colored images in association with red eyes from conjunctival congestion and corneal edema).
-Instruct patients to consult a physician immediately should any of these signs or symptoms develop.
+Instruct patients to consult a physician immediately if any of these signs or symptoms develops.

 Worsening Of Urinary Retention

 ANORO ELLIPTA should be used with caution in patients with urinary retention.
 Prescribers and patients should be alert for signs and symptoms of urinary retention (e.g., difficulty passing urine, painful urination), especially in patients with prostatic hyperplasia or bladder-neck obstruction.
-Instruct patients to consult a physician immediately should any of these signs or symptoms develop.
+Instruct patients to consult a physician immediately if any of these signs or symptoms develops.

 Hypokalemia And Hyperglycemia